Skip to content

 Chief of staff, not companion

 GiveCare is not a chatbot.
-It does not ask how your day is going.
-It tracks where the caregiver is across six dimensions of their situation, connects dots over time, and surfaces what they may be eligible for before they think to ask.
+It tracks caregiver-load signals across pressure zones, connects dots over time, and surfaces benefits pre-screening signals before they think to ask.

 Closing the action gap

-Awareness is not enough.
 Caregivers often know they need something but cannot act on it.
-GiveCare moves from identification to action: eligibility screening, benefit navigation, application preparation, and community resource connection — specific to where the caregiver is in that moment.
+GiveCare moves from identification to preparation: benefits pre-screening signals, resource suggestions, and caregiver-owned next steps.

 Built for equity

 SMS is a deliberate choice.
 Most caregivers do not have access to sophisticated AI tools.
-The channel is designed to reach the people who need support most, not the people most comfortable with technology.
+The channel is designed to reach the people who need support most.

 What the data layer produces